nouisl/Assignments/README.md

 # Assignments
-A range of completed assignments at university.
+A range of completed assignments at university using:

 *Python*: